-For the last 6 years, San Antonio’s middle class is facing hardship due to rapidly rising home prices.
+For the last 6 years, the San Antonio middle class has faced hardship due to rapidly rising home prices.

 The labor market lacks construction workers, while the supply of home is tight in the market.
 This has led San Antonio’s home prices to surge in recent years.